turicas/outputty/README-template.markdown

     Flávio

+You'll receive this data encoded with `output_encoding`.
+If you need it as unicode just pass `unicode=True` to this method.

 You can also convert your table to a `dict`, with header names as keys and columns as values and filter which columns will go to the dictionary: